sookoothaii/llm-security-firewall/README.md

 - Focuses on text-based LLM interactions
 - Does not address multimodal (image/audio) attack vectors
 - Limited to English language content (Unicode normalization included)

 ---

-## External Validation

-"Well-aligned with current AI security best practices.
-Offers innovative contributions that address gaps in current solutions."

-"Uniquely combines these elements into cohesive defense-in-depth strategy.
-No direct competition for Full-Stack implementation found."

----